gregwhitaker/netifi-springboot-example-screencast/README.md

 This is the blank template that was used to start the project in the video.
 Follow along and add code to complete the project.

-If you get stuck the `solution` branch contains the final code.
+If you get stuck, the `solution` branch contains the final code.

 ## Building the Example
 Run the following command to build the example: